Artemisia annua

-An extract of A. annua, called artemisinin (or artesunate), is a medication used to treat malaria.
-Discovery of artemisinin and its antimalarial properties by the Chinese scientist, Tu Youyou, led to award of the 2011 Lasker Prize and 2015 Nobel Prize in Physiology or Medicine.
+The chemical compound artemisinin, which is isolated from A. annua, is a medication used to treat malaria due to Plasmodium falciparum, the deadliest species of malarial parasite.
+Discovery of artemisinin and its antimalarial properties made the Chinese scientist Tu Youyou recipient of the 2011 Lasker Prize and 2015 Nobel Prize in Physiology or Medicine.

 Description

 Artemisia annua belongs to the plant family of Asteraceae and is an annual short-day plant.
-Its stem is erect brownish or violet brown.
-The plant itself is hairless and naturally grows from 30 to 100 cm tall, although in cultivation it is possible for plants to reach a height of 200 cm.
+Its stem is erect and brownish or violet-brown.
+The plant itself is hairless and naturally grows from 30 to 100 cm tall, although in cultivation plants can reach a height of 200 cm.
 The leaves of A. annua have a length of 3–5 cm and are divided by deep cuts into two or three small leaflets.
 The intensive aromatic scent of the leaves is characteristic.
 The artemisinin content in dried leaves is in between 0% and 1.5%.
-New hybrids of Artemisia annua developed in Switzerland can reach a leaf artemisinin content of up to 2%.
+New hybrids of A. annua developed in Switzerland can reach a leaf artemisinin content of up to 2%.
+Also, four new genotypes developed by a collaboration between the USDA and Purdue University with 2% leaf artemisinin were released for researchers involved in the production of artemisinin.
 The small flowers have a diameter of 2–2.5 mm and are arranged in loose panicles.
-Their color is green-yellowish.
+Their color is greenish-yellow.
 The seeds are brown achenes with a diameter of only 0.6–0.8 mm.
 Their thousand-kernel weight (TKW) averages around 0.03 g (in comparison, wheat has a TKW of approximately 45 g).

 Agricultural practice

-The growing period of Artemisia annua from seeding through to harvest is 190–240 days, depending on the climate and altitude of the production area.
-The plant is harvested at the beginning of flowering when the artemisinin content is the highest.
-Dry leaf yields of Artemisia annua plantations vary between 0.5 and 3 tonnes per hectare.
+The growing period of A. annua from seeding through to harvest is 190–240 days, depending on the climate and altitude of the production area.
+The plant is harvested at the beginning of flowering when the artemisinin content is highest.
+Dry leaf yields of A. annua plantations vary between 0.5 and 3 tonnes per hectare.

 In terms of the climate A. annua prefers sunny and warm conditions.
-Its optimal growth temperature lies within 20 and 25 °C. Annual temperature sums of 3500–5000 °C (sum of temperatures higher 10 °C over one year) are required to guarantee a proper maturing.
-The rainfall during the growing season should not be less than 600 mm (annual rainfall higher 1150 mm).
-Especially the seedlings of A. annua. are susceptible to drought or water lodging.
+Its optimal growth temperature lies between 20 and 25 °C. Annual temperature sums of 3500–5000 °C (sum of temperatures higher than 10 °C over one year) are required to guarantee a proper maturing.
+The rainfall during the growing season should not be less than 600 mm (annual rainfall higher than 1150 mm).
+Especially the seedlings of A. annua. are susceptible to drought or water logging.
 The mature plants on the other hand are quite resistant to those climate conditions.
 Nevertheless, the preferred soil conditions for A. annua are light soils with deep topsoils and good drainage properties.
 But it is reported, that the plant is adaptable to different soil types.
-Paired with the relatively low demand on the environment Artemisia annua can have characteristics of a neophytic plant.
+Paired with the relatively low demand on the environment A. annua can have characteristics of a neophytic plant.